marchaumann/Carousel/README.md

  * [ ] Track event 3: Share a photo
  * [ ] Upon completion of the events, mark them green.
  * [ ] When all events are completed, dismiss the banner.
+* [x] Present actionsheet on sign out with options to "sign out" or "cancel"

 The following **additional** features are implemented:
-- [X] the photo tile transitions are done in a for loop ("EnumerateSequence") so that code doesn't appear repeated 6 times
+- [x] the photo tile transitions are done in a for loop ("EnumerateSequence") so that code doesn't appear repeated 6 times
+- [x] scaling on the sign in form uses a spring animation
-- [X] On sign in success, the keyboard hides, the button text fades out and the spinner animates to the center of the screen
+- [x] On sign in success, the keyboard hides, the button text fades out and the spinner animates to the center of the screen
-- [X] on the walkthrough slides, the dots fade out, and the button fades in (both triggered by different events, one connected directly to scroll position and one triggered by the page #)
+- [x] on the walkthrough slides, the dots fade out, and the button fades in (both triggered by different events, one connected directly to scroll position and one triggered by the page #)

 ## Video Walkthrough